yeagle/jags-wiener/README.rst

 and Joachim Vandekerckhove <joachim@uci.edu>

 When using this module, please cite as:
-    Wabersich, D. and Vandekerckhove, J. (in preparation).
+    Wabersich, D. and Vandekerckhove, J. (2014).
 Extending JAGS:
     A tutorial on adding custom distributions to JAGS (with a diffusion model example)

 Also note, that the tutorial was written for JAGS 3.3.0.
-The module code has been updated to work with JAGS 4.2.0.
+The module code has been updated to work with JAGS 4.2.0 and JAGS 4.3.1.

 Known Issues
 ------------